-In addition to Dog Bite Law, he is the author of two featured articles for dog bite victims' attorneys in Trial Magazine ("Put Some Teeth In Your Dog Bite Claim" and "Seven Factors to Consider In a Child Dog Bite Case"), two books for the owners of good dogs ("When a Dog Is Injured or Killed" and "Defending Your Dog"), legislation enacted at the state level, and editorials and articles in newspapers and magazines.
+In addition to authoring Dog Bite Law, he has written two featured articles for dog bite victims' attorneys in Trial Magazine ("Put Some Teeth In Your Dog Bite Claim" and "Seven Factors to Consider In a Child Dog Bite Case"), two books for the owners of good dogs ("When a Dog Is Injured or Killed" and "Defending Your Dog"), legislation enacted at the state level, and editorials and articles in newspapers and magazines.
 He is featured in the video seminar for attorneys titled "Tips and Tricks for Dog Bite Lawyers" and the video seminar for canine professionals called "Avoiding Liability When Working with Dogs," as well as the video series "Dog Bite Law in 2 Minutes" for the public.

 On his Television, Radio and Periodicals page, you will see his many interviews on the Today Show, CNN, MSNBC, Fox News Channel, Discovery Channel, Inside Edition, Court TV, ABC, CBS and NBC, and dozens of local and national radio shows throughout the USA and abroad.
-He also has been written about or interviewed in approximately 100 newspapers and magazines in the USA and Europe.
+He also has been written about or interviewed by approximately 100 newspapers and magazines in the USA and Europe.
 His short autobiography is at Who I Am.
 Read what people say about him, below.

 What People Say About Him